d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ## Tokenization

 For each sentence, we split it into a list of tokens.
-A token is a data point the model will train and predict.
+A token is a data example the model will train and predict.
 The following function supports splitting a sentence into words or characters, and returns a list of split strings.

 ```{.python .input}